inpsyde/vip-composer-plugin/docs/003-vip-local-dev-env.md

 1. Prepare the `vip/` folder locally using the `composer vip` command, so that it will resemble the code we would push to VIP
 2. Build the VIP local development environment using the `--app-code` flag pointing the `/vip` folder we have built.

+## Prerequisites

+Having to run `composer vip` command _before_ we build and start the VIP local development environment, likely means **we need PHP and Composer installed on the host machine**.
+There's no hard requirement for the host PHP context (version and extensions) to match what's in the container, as long  as the this plugin's minimum requirements are met.
+However, using a different PHP version might cause the installation of undesired dependencies versions.
+To overcome this issue, there are two possibilities: use the `config.platform` Composer setting to match the container's PHP version, or run `composer update` _again_ from inside the application container as soon as the environment is started.